-PHTG 427 - Commercial Photography 4.5 Credits
+PHTG 427 - Commercial Photography

-Prerequisite: PHTG 416 and 418 or consent of the Chair in consultation with the instructor
+Prerequisite: PHTG 416 and 418.

 Students work on a series of in-depth projects to advance their understanding of commercial photography practice and theory.
 Working from a brief and a drawing to illustrate an idea, their work is informed by research, cooperative learning opportunities and critical thinking.
 Students are asked to identify their own clients, real or imagined, and to choose them based upon brand messaging.
 Branding, media literacy and advertising ethics will be consistent, ongoing topics of discussion.